 During a divorce trial, you need an attorney who is experienced in litigating cases in the courtroom and who can help you determine the best ways to resolve these matters in a way that protects your rights, your financial interests, and your children’s well-being.
 At SBK Law Group, we can provide the representation you need, and we will fight to help you achieve a positive outcome to your divorce.
 Contact us today online or by calling 630-427-4407.
-We provide representation to divorcing spouses throughout DuPage County, Kendall County, Will County, Cook County and Kane County.
+We provide representation to divorcing spouses throughout DuPage County, Kane County, Kendall County, Will County, and Cook County.